 Once you’re hacked you’re hacked.
 Pay the ransom and protect your business and your clients from exposure.

-How do I protect my business from cyber attack?
+How do I protect my business from a cyber attack?

-There are two things you should do to protect yourself form cyber attack:
+There are two things you should do to protect yourself from cyber attack:

 - hire a knowledgeable IT firm